Travel Planning: Trips & Tours

 Hotel Combined is a hotel price comparison platform, which we include on the site just because they have a wide ranch of hotels to choose from in Latin America.

 Hostel World is used primarily to book hostels and lower-cost accommodation.
 Users pay a minimal fee upon booking and must pay the balance when they arrive at the hostel.

 This website doesn’t earn much from accommodation bookings but since we use these services as travelers ourselves, we hope that the recommendations are useful for our readers.

 We use Paypal to invoice for all tours and activities.
 Paypal is a third-party processing system that provides a safe way to purchase online with customer’s having the security to dispute charges if needed.
 If necessary we can also charge customers with Stripe, or even use the digital currency bitcoin.
 Just let us know your preference.

 Over the years we have seen a need to help travelers figure out how to transfer money to Argentina from overseas in order to get a better exchange rate and avoid ATM fees.

 Originally this need was due to currency restrictions that caused a parallel currency market called the ‘blue dollar‘.
-Between the years of 2011-2015 dollars and Euros were worth 30-45% more on the black market, similar to what is going on in Venezuela with their currency market today.
+Between the years of 2011-2015 dollars and Euros were worth 30-45% more on the black market, similar to what is going on in Venezuela with their hyperinflation and current currency market.
 Today there still exists a parallel currency market in Argentina, but the difference between the official and black market exchange rate is negligible.

-Nevertheless, the ATM fees are insane in Argentina with minimum withdrawal fees around the ten dollar mark, and worse – and that is combined with low withdrawal limits.
+Nevertheless, the ATM fees are insane in Argentina with minimum withdrawal fees around the ten dollar mark, and what’s worse is that is combined with low withdrawal limits.